fedorov0av/Weintek-Telegram-Bot/README.md

-# Weintek-Telegram-Bot
+# Telegram Bot API Library for Weintek EasyBuilder Pro

-Telegram Bot API Library for Weintek EasyBuilder Pro
+[Bots](https://core.telegram.org/bots) are special Telegram users controlled with an HTTP API.
+Library aims to expose the minimum capabilities of this API, so you can create Telegram bots for HMI Weintek easily.